wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 also call this function, in which case there is no associated request object in the front entry.
 The method then adds the next waiting entry in the MSHR register to the retry buffer in a way that is similar to the one in `cleanUpAfterRequest()`.
-The only difference is that `cleanUpAfterResponse()` assumes that the next entry in the MSHR register will not be a write back entry, since write back entries are always inserted in the front of the register, and hence could not be retried.
+The only difference is that `cleanUpAfterResponse()` assumes that the next entry in the MSHR register will never be a write back entry, since write back entries have higher priority than CPU-generated requests as well as evictions, which are the type of requests that need to call `cleanUpAfterResponse()` on completion.
+Additionally, write backs on the same address will not stack on each other, since the block state will transit to `I` after the write back entry is inserted into MSHR.
+This implies that write back entries will never be queued in the MSHR after these request entries.

 In the case of `cleanUpAfterRequest()`, the reason that a write back request may be after the front request is that external invalidation requests have even higher priority than write backs, i.e.,